1. What to do in guarantee case?

 7. Can I tap on a working tube?

 The answer is no. The filaments are red hot glowing, and the coating powder is easily loosened due to filament vibrations.
-Also, the filament's lifetime can be shortened, due to crystallization effects.
-This can be triggered by vibrating the read glowing heater wires like a guitar string. (the sound you hear, when you tapping a working tube).
-Once crystallization starts, it will slowly continue.
-On the crystal's edges, the wire can break, at a much later point in time.
-Cold filaments are fully resistant against shocks.
+Also, the filament's can break, due to crystallization effect.
+This will make the wire brittle.
+Some crystallization takes places on all metals, even when cold, but it can be triggered by vibrating the read glowing heater wires like a guitar string. (the "ping" sound you hear, when you tap a working tube).
+Cold filaments are very resistant against mechanical shocks though.
+So please treat a glowing tube with great care.

 8. Can I serialize tube filaments?